acumos/on-boarding/docs/api-docs.rst

 Swagger
 =======

-You can also access to the on-boarding swagger API.
-Please consult the acumos.url file located in system-integration/AIO folder after acumos installation.
+You can also access to the on-boarding swagger API thanks to the following url : https://acumos/onboarding-app/swagger-ui.html